 PRE-REQUISITE: All beginner surfers taking a surf lesson with waves with us must take a Flat Water Intro to Surf clinic before.
-Intermediate surfers who wish to skip this requirement will be asked to supply photographic documentation of surfing experience to fulfill all requisites in our White Fin Skill Level in our classification system. (see information below).
+Intermediate surfers who wish to skip this requirement will be asked to supply photographic/video documentation of surfing experience to fulfill all requisites in our White Fin Skill Level in our classification system. (see information below).
 Our coaches will assess your photographs and will make a decision.

 Whether you are travelling Southern Africa in search for the longest wave, Central America for the perfect beach break or hoping for the ever elusive barrel of your life in Hawaii, you are always hoping the waves perform.
 For those who have travelled looking for waves, you know too well that a bit of luck comes into play wherever you are.

 The Great Lakes are no different.
 With years of experience in forecasting waves, our success rates are pretty high.
 However, there are still the occasional day when we get skunked.
 Furthermore, determining the right conditions to perform a lesson on the lakes is extremely challenging, forcing us to having to adapt according to the conditions we find.
-In the unlikely event that a surf lesson isn’t possible due to wave conditions, then a ‘Flat Water Intro to Surf’ lesson will be provided.
+In the unlikely event that a surf lesson isn’t possible due to wave conditions, then a ‘Flat Water Intro to Surf’ clinic will be provided.
 This lesson will take you through a theory and dry land lesson that begins like any surf lesson, from safety and conditions, the differences from ocean to lake and a detailed instruction proper surfing techniques.
 This includes paddling techniques, turtle rolling, popping-up, correct stance and more.
 And yes, we will get out on the water and put this to practice, with our instructors right by your side helping you perfect these skills.
-With this option you will be charged the $55 + HST (cost of a Flat Water Intro to Surf class and wetsuit rentals), and the remaining balance refunded to your account.
+With this option you will be charged the $65 + HST (cost of a Flat Water Intro to Surf class and wetsuit rentals), and the remaining balance refunded to your account.

 SKILL LEVEL CLASSIFICATION SYSTEM